 Day 6: Drive from Swakopmund to Spitzkoppe

-This morning, plan on an early departure from Swakopmund as you make your way to Spitzkoppe (112 miles/180 km).
-You'll first head northbound through the National West Coast Recreational Area towards the small fishing town of Henties Bay.
+This morning, plan on an early departure from Swakopmund as you make your way to Spitzkoppe (112 mi/180 km).
+You'll first head northbound through the National West Coast Recreational Area toward the small fishing town of Henties Bay.
 If you have time, make sure to stop in Cape Cross and say hello to the Cape fur seal colony here (this is also the place where the first European set foot on the coast of Namibia in 1486.)

 Day 7: Drive from Spitzkoppe to Windhoek

 After breakfast, grab your camera and take advantage of the morning light.
-This beautiful area is a hikers' and rock climbers' paradise and the view from the top of the peaks is an incredible reward for the effort to get there.
+This beautiful area is a hikers' and rock climbers' paradise, and the view from the top of the peaks is an incredible reward for the effort to get there.
 For history buffs, organized guided walks are available where a guide will take you to view some of the numerous rock art sites, explaining the stories captured in the ancient drawings.

-When you're ready, make the drive back to Windhoek (174 miles/280 km) for your last night of the trip.
+When you're ready, make the drive back to Windhoek (174 mi/280 km) for your last night of the trip.
 If there's time left in the afternoon, feel free to visit any museums, craft stalls, and restaurants that you may have missed at the beginning of your trip.
 Of course, you can find plenty of options for places to sit back and sip an ice-cold beer.